blackjack2015/blackjack2015.github.io/_pages/about.md

     + IEEE/ACM Transactions on Networking (ToN)
     + ACM Transactions on Design Automation of Electronic Systems (TODAES)
     + IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+    + IEEE Transactions on Dependable and Secure Computing (TDSC)
     + IEEE Robotics and Automation Letters (RA-L)
     + IEEE Network
     + IEEE Pervasive Computing (PC)